 CJJR also offers shorter Certificate Programs on specific juvenile justice issues.
 The purpose of these programs is to prepare leaders to undertake significant reform in one area.
 These programs approach each topic from a multi-systems lens, and impact crossover youth, as well as other youth more broadly.
 These programs can be accessed independently as stand-alone programs and can serve to complement the broad instruction provided at the Multi-System Integration Certificate Program.

-Information Sharing Certificate Program
+Diversion Certificate Program

 Reducing Racial and Ethnic Disparities in Juvenile Justice Certificate Program